vitaminwater/rotonde/README.md

 # Rotonde

-`Rotonde` makes connected hardware development accessible to every developer.
+- makes connected hardware development accessible to every developer.
 It enables you to access low-level functions through a language-agnostic API.

-*`Rotonde` unifies the use of libraries and devices across languages and platforms, so you can use the best libraries available, not just the one available for your favorite language.*
+- unifies the use of libraries and devices across languages and platforms, so you can use the best libraries available, not just the one available for your favorite language.
+- as easy as using a web API:)

 # Live example